TerraFusion/basicFusion/README.txt

                     INTERACTIVE
-The steps for interactive mode are exactly the same as the batch script except for step 4.
+The steps for interactive mode are exactly the same as the batch script except for step 4, except you will need to enter all the commands manually.
 To run the program in interactive mode, follow these steps:
 Step 1: Load modules
   Enter into the bin directory and enter exactly: . ./loadModules Step 2: Compile